-(b) Compensation Frameworks
+(b) Firmwide Compensation Frameworks

-The Amended and Restated Firmwide Performance Assessment & Variable Compensation Framework ("Firmwide Compensation Framework") formalises the variable compensation practices of the Firm.
+The Amended and Restated Firmwide Performance Assessment & Variable Compensation Framework ("Firmwide Compensation Framework") formalises the variable compensation practices of GS Group and its affiliates and consolidated subsidiaries.

-Consistent with the Compensation Principles described above, the primary purpose of this Firmwide Compensation Framework is to assist the firm in assuring that its variable compensation programme does not provide "covered employees" (i.e., senior executives as well as other employees of the firm, who, either individually or as part of a group, have the ability to expose the firm to material amounts of risk) with incentives to take imprudent risks and is consistent with the safety and soundness of the firm.
-Each division maintains a division-specific Performance Assessment & Variable Compensation Framework that is consistent with the Firmwide Compensation Framework (collectively, the "Compensation Frameworks").
+Consistent with the Compensation Principles described above, the primary purpose of this Firmwide Compensation Framework is to assist the Firm in assuring that its variable compensation program does not provide "covered employees" (i.e., senior executives as well as other employees of the Firm, who, either individually or as part of a group, have the ability to expose the Firm to material amounts of risk) with incentives to take imprudent risks and is consistent with the safety and soundness of the Firm.

-The Firmwide Compensation Framework provides that The Goldman Sachs Group Inc. Board of Directors' (the "Group Board") Compensation Committee (the "Compensation Committee") responsibilities generally include review and/or approval of firmwide aggregate variable compensation (discussed below) and further recognises that certain employees of the firm (such as those at Goldman Sachs Asia Bank Limited) also may be subject to such requirements or other policies with respect to variable compensation as may be adopted by the firm from time to time as a result of applicable local laws, rules or regulations or as otherwise may be determined by the firm to be appropriate.
+The Firmwide Compensation Framework provides that The Goldman Sachs Group Inc. Board of Directors' (the "Group Board") Compensation Committee (the "Compensation Committee") responsibilities generally include review and/or approval of firmwide aggregate variable compensation (discussed below) and further recognizes that certain employees of the Firm (such as those at Goldman Sachs Asia Bank Limited) also may be subject to such requirements or other policies with respect to variable compensation as may be adopted by the Firm from time to time as a result of applicable local laws, rules or regulations or as otherwise may be determined by the Firm to be appropriate.